The Bold Earth Philosophy

 In addition to an adventurous and travel-filled summer, we aim for Bold Earth students to experience growth in more ways than they do at school, home, or organized sports.
-We believe our Great 8 Outcomes are a natural result of our program, and best learned through adventure, challenge, immersion in a tech-free community, and interaction with exceptional role models.
+We believe the following outcomes are a natural result of our program, and best learned through adventure, challenge, immersion in a tech-free community, and interaction with exceptional role models.
 Our philosophy permeates every aspect of our program.

 Few ideas are the product of a single mind, and being able to effectively communicate in a constantly changing world is a much-appreciated skill.
 Teammates need to be able to share and articulate ideas, build trust, and understand each other.